konijntjesbroek/CS50/README.md

 - substitution.c pset 2 more complex substitution cipher
 - plurality.c - pset 3 simple election listing
 - runoff.c - determine winner of a ranked election using instant runoff method.
+- volume.c - modify the volume of a .wav file